nqb9811/async-queue/README.md

 // Create a queue
 const queue = new AsyncQueue();
 // Just call the process method and pass the async operation
-// For example, the reads/writes need to be done in the same order as client requests app.get('/config', async (req, res) => {
+// For example, the below reads/writes are done in the same order as client requests app.get('/config', async (req, res) => {
   const { promise, abort } = queue.process((resolve, reject) => {
     getConfig().then(resolve).catch(reject);